florian/jQuery.x18n/README.md

 In case you are not familiar with x18n, you should take a look at the [getting started guide](https://github.com/js-coder/x18n/wiki/Getting-started) for the general usage of x18n itself.

+jQuery.x18n contains x18n and jQuery.x18n itself, so you don't need to include x18n by yourself.

 ## `$.fn.x18n`

 Whenever new translations are added or the language changes `$('body').x18n()` will be called automatically.
 You can of course also call it yourself to just update specific elements when a new plural is needed or something similiar.